Restorative Painting: Breathing New Life Into Old and Damaged Surfaces

 Clean and Strip

-Remove any loose paint or rust with a wire brush, sandpaper, or chemical stripper.
-For stubborn areas, you may need to use an abrasive disk or wheel on a power tool.
-Wipe away debris with a tack cloth or mineral spirits.
-Any remaining glossy areas should be dulled for the new paint to adhere properly.
+Remove loose paint and rust with a wire brush, sandpaper, or a chemical stripper.
+For stubborn spots, an abrasive disk or power tool attachment may be necessary.
+Wipe away all residue with a tack cloth or mineral spirits, and be sure to dull glossy areas so the new paint can adhere properly.

 Prime Bare Metal